MarekPli/Network-address-IP-study/README.md

 * text mode only

 ## How to use
-### Windows or MacOs
 Either
-- simply run the program
+- simply run the program without any parameters

-or
+or one parameter

 - run the program with address in 10.0.0.0 format

-or
+or two parameters

 - run the program with the address and mask, i.e. 10.0.0.0 8